gustofarbi/monorepo-splitter/Readme.md

   items:
     - remote: foo
       url: https://github.com/foo-de/canvas.git
-      path: some/path/to/repo
+      path: some/path/relative/to/root/path/and/prefix
-    - remote: bar
+    - remote: bar # if no path is provided, remote prefix with remote name will be used
       url: https://github.com/bar-de/enum.git
 actions:
   - validate